 - Jungle Island Miami tickets

 - How to get to Jungle Island

 Jungle Island Miami tickets

-  On the day of your visit, show the Jungle Island tickets in your email at the entrance and walk-in.
+On the day of your visit, show the Jungle Island tickets in your email at the gates and enter.

-  This is the basic entry ticket to Jungle Island and gets you access to all animal exhibits and shows (including the most popular bird show!).
+Jungle Island’s General admission ticket gets you access to all animal exhibits and shows (including the most popular bird show).

-  This ticket also gets you access to the Parrot Cove beach, the Zipline, Water park, etc.
+This ticket also gets you access to the Parrot Cove beach, the Zipline, the Water park, etc.

 If you are traveling with kids, this is the best value-for-money ticket you can buy.